yoanm/go-tfsig/tokens/README.md

 NewIdentTokens takes a string and convert it to `hclwrite.Tokens` containing a `hclwrite.Token` with `hclsyntax.TokenIdent` type

-See also `NewIdentToken()`
+See also `NewIdentToken()`.

 ### func [NewIdentValue](./main.go#L29)

 `func NewIdentValue(s string) *cty.Value`

-NewIdentValue takes a string which should be considered as 'ident' token and converts it to a special `cty.Value` capsule
+NewIdentValue takes a string which should be considered as 'ident' token and converts it to a special `cty.Value` capsule.

 ```golang
 identStringValue := "explicit_ident.foo"